Aalto-CFD/DLBFoam/README.md

 ```
 /path/to/user/OpenFoam/linux64GccDPInt32Opt/lib/libchemistryModel_DLB.so: undefined symbol: eval_h
 ```
 Compiled mechanism library (```libc_pyjac.so```) is not found.
+Please read Mechanism Generation section of the README.
 Check if a correct path is set in controlDict and the file exists.

-#### Tutorial hangs
+#### Tutorial works in serial, but it hangs in parallel
-The reason might be that both OpenBLAS and LAPACKE are installed in your system.
+The reason might be that both OpenBLAS and LAPACKE are installed in your system and interfering with each other.
+This mostly happens in personal computers rather than clusters where software are controlled by modules.
+On your personal system, please follow the instructions below to mitigate this issue:

+1. Find all the OpenBlas related packages installed on your machine with ```dpkg --get-selections | grep openblas``` and remove all of them.
+2. Remove ```liblapacke-dev``` and install it again as ```(sudo) apt-get install liblapacke-dev```.
+3. Recompile the code with the compilation flag ```--clean``` for ```STANDALONE``` platform: ```./Allwmake --clean --platform STANDALONE```

 ## Contributors
 - Bulut Tekgül (buluttekgul@gmail.com)